Your Notifications

 Before advising spinal fusion to you, the spine surgeon:

 Has to be confident about the source of your pain.
-This will ensure that he or she is fusing the correct vertebrae because fusing incorrect vertebrae that are not causing pain will not have a significant effect on relieving the patient’s symptoms.
-Thus, not leading to a positive outcome.
+This will ensure that he or she is fusing the correct vertebrae because fusing incorrect vertebrae that are not causing pain will not have a significant effect on relieving the patient's symptoms.
+Thus, not lead to a positive outcome.

 • Facet osteoarthritis